XZANATOL/G-Virus_Remover/Readme.txt

 G-Vrius Remover Developed by XZANATOL
 Profile: https://www.github.com/XZANATOL

-Well since im lazy to do a video tutorial about how the virus works, i will just demonestrate it's step here xd
+Well since im lazy to make a video tutorial about how the virus works, i will just demonestrate it's step here xd

 first of all the virus infects any executable windows files such as (exe, bat, msi) and during my testing i noticed it also infects ini and ico files